baxor/puppet-bind/README.md

 `bind::listen_on` defaults to the value of the `ipaddress` fact, which is probably right if you have just one IP address.

+Once you've done that, all you need to do now is to include the `bind` class on your nameservers, with no options; everything will be set up correctly.
+If you ever move things around in hiera, then the zone file entries in `named.conf.local` will be updated automatically (but the zone files _themselves_ will not; this may be fixed in a future release, but for now you'll have to update the SOA field yourself).

 To actually add something to the DNS zone, use the dnsentry custom type:

 <pre>